 Photography.
 Photo must be a single print/digital image.
 Collages and collections of photos are not accepted.
 Use of copyrighted material is prohibited.
 Original black-and-white and color images are accepted.
 Entrant must be the photographer and may use a variety of digital editing techniques including but not limited to multiple exposure, negative sandwich and photogram.
 Print must be no smaller than 5x7 inches with an 8x10 size matting and no larger than 8x10 inches.
 Digital image dimensions must be at least 640x960 (pixels) and 300 dpi (resolution).
 Accepted formats: JPEG, JPG and PNG.

 Visual Arts.
 Works of both fine and design arts are accepted, including but not limited to, architecture (2D/3D), ceramics, collages, photographic collages (multiple photos cut/pasted), computer-generated image, dioramas, drawing, painting, printmaking, original needle point/embroidery and sculpture.
 Reproductions or enlargements of other artwork are not accepted.
 Use of copyrighted material is prohibited.
-2D artworks must be no larger than 18x24 inches.
+2D artwork must be no larger than 18x24 inches.
 Include one digital image with your submission.
-3D artworks must contain 3 digital images of artwork at different angles.
+3D artwork must contain 3 digital images of artwork at different angles.
 Accepted formats: JPEG, JPG and PNG.

 Special Artist.
-Students who identify as having a disability may receive services under IDEA or ADA: Section 504 may enter in the Special Artist Division or grade division most closely aligned to their functional abilities.
+Students who identify as having a disability may receive services under IDEA or ADA: Section 504 may enter the Special Artist Division or grade division most closely aligned to their functional abilities.
 See Official Rules for details.

 HOW to enter